Jennifer Tierney - ADC Creative Director/

 Ms. Tierney has taught in several training schools and collegiate programs around the country including UMKC Conservatory of Music and Dance, Crocket-Deane Ballet, Madison Ballet School and Columbia Conservatory of Dance.
 She is the Creative Director of the ADC II Children's Program Video Archives- a training tool for ballet teacher using the American Dance Center Syllabus.

 Jennifer Tierney is also owner of J.Tierney Designs - a Designer Brand based in Kansas City.
 Her Collections have been presented at both the West 18th Street Fashion Show, Kansas City Fashion Week Omaha Fashion Week, JCCC Fashion Show and will be headed to Paris Fashion Week Spring 2020.
-In addition she is the full-time Costume Director for American Youth Ballet.
+In addition Ms. Tierney is Co-Artistic Director of the American Youth Ballet and Board President of Concept Zero Contemporary Dance Theater.

 Kristopher Estes-Brown - AYB Company Director